UX Case Study:

 This same process led to the final paper wireframe for the My Family page of the app.

-As a preview of the next section on digital wireframes, the iterations of the My Family page with its paper wireframe and the digital wireframe developed from it are shown below.
+As a preview of the next section on digital wireframes, the iterations of the My Family page are shown below.

 Digital Wireframes